-- f) During the race, each Competitor must make at least one (1) senior spokesperson available for interviews by officially accredited TV crews. - g) Commencing one (1) and ending two (2) hours after the end of the race, each Competitor must make one (1) senior spokesperson available to media at their team's hospitality for a minimum of five (5) minutes.
+- e) Immediately after the race, the first three (3) drivers will take part in the post race procedures as set out in the Media Delegate's Note issued prior to the session. - f) All drivers who finish the race outside the top three (3) must make themselves available immediately after the end of the race for media interviews.
+In addition, any driver who does not have a written media session organised by their team after the race must attend a group session as defined by the Media Delegate. - g) During the race, each Competitor must make at least one (1) senior spokesperson available for interviews by officially accredited TV crews. - h) Commencing one (1) and ending two (2) hours after the end of the race, each Competitor must make one (1) senior spokesperson available to media at their team's hospitality for a minimum of five (5) minutes.